BBBase-EHeresy/PPPub/docs/forces_of_good/army_of_lake_town.md

 ## ARMY BONUS

-**The Master's Purse-strings** – The Master of Lake-town’s Moneybags special rule has a range of 12" rather than 6".
+**The Master's Purse-strings** – The Master of Lake-town's Moneybags special rule has a range of 12" rather than 6".

 ## HEROES OF THE ARMY OF LAKE-TOWN